-I have been lucky enough to have a brand new Primare R32 Phono Preamplifier to audition over the last few weeks and I wanted to share my experiences in a proper review.
+I have been lucky enough to have a brand new Primare R32 Phono Preamplifier to audition over the last few weeks and I wanted to share my experiences in this review.

 The Primare R32 phono preamplifier is designed in Sweden and is a fully discrete, solid-state, DC-coupled, class-A phono preamplifier.
-The R32 has three gain settings, allowing it to work with the vast majority of cartridges available, past and present.
+The Primare R32 has three gain settings, allowing it to work with the vast majority of cartridges.
+You can read a nice review of the R32 from HiFi News.

 Gain Options